geekbass/mesos-sandbox/README.md

 # Mesos Sandbox

 ## Purpose
-Supply a Mesos sandbox with some frameworks enabled.
+Supply a Mesos sandbox with some frameworks enabled running on CentOS 7.1.
 Currently Marathon and Jenkins are working.

 NOTE: Requires Git, Vagrant and VirtualBox to run.
 Scripts will most likey only work on LINUX or MAC.
 NOT tested on Windows.